 Damage to the spinal cord or nerves from spina bifida cannot be reversed, but treatment can prevent further damage and help patients gain mobility and other functions.
 Our goal is to ensure that patients reach their full potential.

-- Fetal therapy: Our Fetal Therapy Program — the only one of its kind between Seattle and San Francisco — offers team-based diagnosis and care for a wide range of birth defects, including spina bifida.
+- Fetal care: Our Fetal Care Program — the only one of its kind between Seattle and San Francisco — offers team-based diagnosis and care for a wide range of birth defects, including spina bifida.
 A nurse coordinator helps arrange appointments.
 Services include everything from genetic testing to advanced imaging.

 - Surgical care: If surgery is required to repair a spinal opening, our world-class pediatric neurosurgeons offer expertise in complex cases and in the latest techniques and technology.

 - Continuing care: Our Multidisciplinary Pediatric Spine, Scoliosis and Deformity Clinic provides expert care for spine conditions that may arise as the child grows older.
-In addition, Doernbecher's Spina Bifida Program offers Oregon's only comprehensive ongoing care for infants, children, teens and adults with spina bifida.
+In addition, Doernbecher's Spina Bifida Program offers Oregon's only comprehensive ongoing care for infants, children and teens with spina bifida.
 The program brings together experts in neurology, child development, physical therapy and pediatric urology.
 They consult our specialists in special education, psychology, audiology and speech therapy.